 The six bandas at Fanjove Private Island Lodge sit spaced out on the south-east coast of the island.
-Each has their own separate sandy path leading away from the main area and the clever angling means that even with the doors wide open, all you see is the vegetation, sand and sea beyond – you could very easily forget there was anyone else on the island!
+Each has their own separate sandy path leading away from the main area and the clever positioning means that even with the doors wide open, all you see is the vegetation, sand and sea beyond – you could very easily forget there was anyone else on the island at all!
 Each very spacious two-storey banda is designed to look like a dhow (a traditional African boat) sail, with the peak of the roof facing seaward, receding into the vegetation behind.
 All have wooden beams and floors and a vast makuti thatched roof, with windows positioned periodically so you can you open or close them depending on the heat and breeze.
-The front ‘door’ of each banda is split into three sections which each open and close independently of each other; two doors on either side can be fully opened and secured to the side of the banda, while the central flap is raised and lowered much like a sail would be, with a rope-pulley system that you can secure.
-We loved the flexibility you have to choose how open to the breeze you’d like to be – sleeping with the doors completely open so you can listed to the sound of the sea just 20 metres in front was a remarkable experience.
+The front 'door' of each banda is split into three sections which each open and close independently of each other; two doors on either side can be fully opened and secured to the side of the banda, while the central flap is raised and lowered much like a sail would be, with a rope-pulley system that you can secure.
+We loved the flexibility you have to choose how open to the breeze you'd like to be – sleeping with the doors completely open so you can listen to the sound of the sea just a few meters in front is a remarkable experience.

 Standing centrally in each banda is a big four-poster bed swathed in a mosquito net.
 Next to the bed, are two solar-powered reading lights crafted from driftwood.
 Behind the bed, are some shelves and hangers to store your clothes, and there is also a large trunk where you can lock away any valuables.
 On a small writing desk, they've left some mosquito repellant for guests to use, as well as a small torch and some bottled water.
 The large en-suite bathroom is at the back of each banda.
 There is a single sink with cold water and a mirror, and a big rain shower with hot-and-cold running water.
 The toilet is tucked around the corner out of sight.